 Storage is too small for media collections.
 S mode limits software.

 Android operating system interfaces effortlessly with Google’s suite of apps.
-Very lightweight, with a thin profile.
+Very lightweight with a thin profile.
 Handles basic browsing and light office work very well.

-Netbooks initially appeared on the market in the late 2000s, delivering a lower-priced alternative to the traditional laptop.
+Netbooks initially appeared on the market in the late 2000s, delivering a lower-priced alternative to traditional laptops.
 You can think of netbooks as mini laptops, both in size and in performance level.
 Netbooks may not have all the features you’d expect to find in a full-size laptop, so they won’t work for every profession.
 As with a traditional laptop, you should weigh specs like screen size, processing power, operating system, and other features when comparing your options.

 Netbooks have solidified their place in the computing market as convenient budget computers.
 We put together a list of the strengths and drawbacks of netbooks to help you determine whether one of these slim computers would fit in your arsenal of consumer tech.

 This term, first introduced in 2007, generally describes small, inexpensive laptops with lower processing power than most laptops.
 There’s no hard-and-fast definition, but you can expect netbooks to be compact and lightweight.
 These are small machines designed for on-the-go lifestyles, and they come with as many variations and specs as traditional laptops.

 With a netbook, there are a few specs to consider to get the most out of your device.
 These are the same considerations as a traditional laptop, but they are especially important in a netbook as they noticeably lag behind traditional laptops in performance.